J&J COVID-19 vaccine manufacturing halted at U.S. plant that had contamination issue

+Healthcare & PharmaceuticalsJ&J COVID-19 vaccine manufacturing halted at U.S. plant that had contamination issue

-(Reuters) -Production of Johnson & Johnson’s COVID-19 vaccine at a U.S. manufacturing plant was halted by the U.S. Food and Drug Administration while the agency investigates an error that led to millions of doses being ruined last month.
+Production of Johnson & Johnson’s (JNJ.N) COVID-19 vaccine at a U.S. manufacturing plant was halted by the U.S. Food and Drug Administration while the agency investigates an error that led to millions of doses being ruined last month.

-Emergent BioSolutions Inc, the company that owns and runs the Baltimore plant that had been making the J&J vaccine, said in a regulatory filing that the FDA requested a pause on April 16 in production of new drug substance for the shot pending completion of the inspection.
+Emergent BioSolutions Inc (EBS.N), the company that owns and runs the Baltimore plant that had been making the J&J vaccine, said in a regulatory filing that the FDA requested a pause on April 16 in production of new drug substance for the shot pending completion of the inspection.

 Johnson & Johnson said it would work with Emergent and the FDA to address any findings at the end of the inspection.